-- A. Safety Orientation Training - 1.
-Subcontractors shall conduct relevant safety training and attend all site-specific training before performing any work on the job site, including conducting all training that is required by applicable occupational safety and health laws, rules, and regulations and all training required by and necessary to understand all relevant Company and customer site requirements.
+A. Safety Orientation Training

+- Subcontractors shall conduct relevant safety training and attend all site-specific training before performing any work on the job site, including conducting all training that is required by applicable occupational safety and health laws, rules, and regulations and all training required by and necessary to understand all relevant Company and customer site requirements.
 Subcontractors shall ensure that a list of subcontractor workers that successfully completed all required training is maintained. - 2.
 Subcontractor shall at their own expense require its subcontractors, agents and personnel to comply with all applicable safety requirements.
-When required by the Company or its customer, prior to commencement of any work under this Agreement, Subcontractor's subcontractors, agents, and personnel will complete a basic construction training safety course in accordance to local legislation, or its equivalent, that is related to the work that the Subcontractor will perform under this Agreement.
+When required by the Company or its customer, prior to commencement of any work under this Agreement, Subcontractor's subcontractors, agents, and personnel will complete a basic construction training safety course, or its equivalent, that is related to the work that the Subcontractor will perform under this Agreement.
 Subcontractor will provide JC with certification that such training has been completed.

-B Toolbox Talks
+B. Weekly Toolbox Talks

-- When required by law, the Prime Contract, or by the Contractor, Subcontractors shall conduct in accordance to local legislation safety toolbox talks and shall provide documentation evidencing compliance upon request. - C. Job Hazard Analysis / Risk Assessment
+When required by law, the Prime Contract, or by the Contractor, Subcontractors shall conduct weekly safety toolbox talks and shall provide documentation evidencing compliance upon request.

+C. Job Hazard Analysis / Risk Assessment